 With an overall enrollment of nearly 4,500 students, UHV has been growing quickly.
 Offering 70 bachelor’s and master’s degree programs and concentrations, UHV provides a wide range of academic choices as well as some of the lowest tuition rates in the state.

 In October 2021, UHV was approved by the Board of Regents to change the naming convention from Schools to Colleges.
 In addition, a new College was formed.
 Academic programs are now housed in four Colleges: the College of Liberal Arts and Social Science, the College of Business, the College of Natural and Applied Science, and the College of Education and Health Professions.

 The University of Houston-Victoria is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, masters, and specialist degrees.
+Degree-granting institutions also may offer credentials such as certificates and diplomas at approved degree levels.
 Questions about the accreditation of the University of Houston-Victoria may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website.